 Digital access shouldn’t be the only concern when working remotely - you also have to make sure that nobody can physically access your device to steal sensitive information.
 When working at home, make sure to close the blinds if your device is visible through a window.
 Employers should remind their workers to prevent access to company software to family and household members, as this creates a serious security threat - even if often unintentional.

-A secure alternative to VPNs are ZTNA systems, which offer scalable solutions to businesses and increased security.
+A secure alternative to VPNs is ZTNA systems, which offer scalable solutions to businesses and increased security.
 The Zero Trust approach blocks access to any user and device that doesn’t provide proper user identity, using context-based policies to control who gains access to what.

 Physical storage is at risk of both unauthorized access and physical damage.
 Decentralized cloud storage solutions offer increased security in both cases.
 Universal security measures can be taken for every access request through a cloud security framework, limiting the risk of sensitive information leaking.